EchoAppsTeam/EchoContentVelocity/README.md

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-Echo Content Velocity app allows to display the rate of new content as a real-time guage.
+Echo Content Velocity app allows to display the rate of new content as a real-time gauge.

 # Installation instructions